United States men's national basketball team: 2006–2016

 The team advanced to the knockout phase after starting the tournament 5–0 during the group stage.
 They went undefeated 9–0 in the tournament, winning by an average margin of 33.0 points.
 The United States was just the third country in World Cup history to repeat as champions.
 Combined with their 2010 World Championship along with gold by their 2008 and 2012 Olympic teams, they also became the first country in FIBA basketball history to win four consecutive major titles.
 The United States defeated Serbia in the World Cup Final by 37 points and clinched a berth for the 2016 Summer Olympics.

 Multiple withdrawals (largely triggered by a freak injury to Paul George in a pre-2014 World Cup scrimmage) left the 2016 US team with just two players with prior Olympic experience (Durant and Anthony).
 The Americans seemed vulnerable in the preliminary round, narrowly defeating Australia, Serbia, and France by a combined 16 points.
 However, the team gained momentum in the quarterfinal match against Argentina, winning 105–78.
 The US team then defeated Spain in the semifinals setting up a rematch versus Serbia in the gold medal game.
 The Americans proved their superiority, easily defeating their rival by 30 points.
-The team averaged 100.9 points (with an average margin of victory at 22.5 points) a game with Anthony (he won a record third straight Olympic gold medal) and Durant as top scorers.
-Krzyzewski stepped down as the most decorated coach in USA Basketball history, coaching three Olympic gold medal teams and winning two FIBA World Cups.
+The team averaged 100.9 points per game with an average margin of victory of 22.5 points.
+Anthony, who won a record third straight Olympic gold medal, and Durant were top scorers.
+After the Olympics, Krzyzewski stepped down as the most decorated coach in USA Basketball history, having led three Olympic gold medal and two FIBA World Cup-winning squads.

 2017–present

 In 2017, the United States would win a record 7th championship in the FIBA AmeriCup.
 In 2019, the team struggled and finished in 7th place at the FIBA World Cup.
-Despite featuring many young NBA players, it was a huge shock and disappointment.
-The team competed in the 2019 Military World Games and finished with the silver medal behind Team Lithuania.
+Despite featuring primarily young NBA players, the result was a huge shock and disappointment.
 At the 2020 Olympics in Tokyo, the United States reclaimed their glory by winning the fourth consecutive gold medal.
 Led by top scorers Kevin Durant, Jayson Tatum, and Devin Booker, the team was able to dominate the tournament and defeat France 87–82 in the final, despite losing to them early on in the group stage.

 Team USA played two exhibition games in Abu Dhabi in the run-up to the 2023 FIBA World Cup.
 It was the first time that the men's national team played in the United Arab Emirates.
-The team was coached by nine-time NBA champion Steve Kerr, who won five titles as a player (three with Chicago Bulls and two with San Antonio Spurs) and four as head coach (with Golden State Warriors).
+The team was coached by nine-time NBA champion Steve Kerr, who won five titles as a player (three with the Chicago Bulls and two with the San Antonio Spurs) and four as head coach (with the Golden State Warriors).
 They ultimately finished fourth at the World Cup, behind Germany, Serbia, and Canada.